amliuyong/pyspark-cheatsheet/README.md

 +-------+-----------+----------------------------------------------------------------------------------------+
 ```

-How to concat two dataframes
+How to concate two dataframes
 -----------------------------------------
 ```python
 import pyspark.sql.functions as f